 The National Association of Supervisors for Business Education (NASBE) is an organization of business education supervisors who are direct employees of a state, region, or local education agency.
 The purpose of this association is to further the cause of business education and the welfare of the field and professional members.
 NASBE is affiliated with the Association for Career and Technical Education and NBEA and works cooperatively with the others as voted by the active membership.

 Pi Omega Pi is the national business education teacher honor society with the purpose of promoting scholarship and service in business education.
 The history of Pi Omega Pi includes over 70 years of service to its members.

-The Policies Commission for Business and Economic Education is a national commission consisting of representatives from Delta Pi Epsilon, the Business Education Division of ACTE, and the National Business Education Association.
+The Policies Commission for Business and Economic Education (PCBEE) is a national commission consisting of representatives from the Association for Career and Technical Education/Business Education Division (ACTE/BE), Association for Research in Business Education--Delta Pi Epsilon (ARBE-DPE), National Association for Business Teacher Education (NABTE), and the National Business Education Association (NBEA).
 Its mission is to identify and define both existing and emerging issues in business and economic education, often resulting in the publication of "This We Believe About . . ." statements or position papers.
 Through this effort, it assists business, governmental, and educational communities in understanding such issues and in focusing attention on them.
 The most recent policy statements are available on the NBEA website.
-For information regarding earlier statements, contact the PCBEE Executive Director, Mary Ann Lammers.
+For information regarding earlier statements, contact PCBEE Executive Director Mary Ann Lammers.